WebYeshiva

-WebYeshiva.org is a pioneering online yeshiva and midrasha.
-It is unique in that its classes are presented live, and are fully interactive, replicating the structure of a traditional shiur.
-Its offering extends through Semicha (Rabbinic ordination).
-It was founded in November 2007 by Rabbi Chaim Brovender and is directed by Rabbi Jeffrey Saks.
+WebYeshiva.org is an online yeshiva and midrasha whose classes are presented live, and interactively, replicating the structure of a traditional shiur.
+Its offering extends through Semicha (rabbinic ordination).
+It was founded in November 2007 by Chaim Brovender and is directed by Jeffrey Saks.
 WebYeshiva is a project of the Academy for Torah Initiatives and Directions (ATID).
 It is headquartered on HaNassi St., in Jerusalem, near the President's House.

 Structure and approach

 The Yeshiva's goal is to offer Torah classes to students around the world via the internet; it draws on the large resource of quality teachers with high levels of study and knowledge in and around Jerusalem.

 WebYeshiva offers advanced course-based Torah study for men and women, including classes in Talmud (4 levels offered), Tanach (Bible), Halacha (Jewish law), Chassidut, and Machshava (Jewish philosophy); some are offered in various languages (Hungarian, Spanish, Russian, Hebrew, Yiddish).
 Its offering thus replicates that of a traditional Yeshiva; see Yeshiva § Curriculum.

 Students may learn live, fully interacting with the teacher and other students.
 For students who cannot attend live, all classes are recorded in several formats (mp3, mp4, WebEx) and archived within 24 hours.
 This gives students the option of downloading the classes and learning on their own time.